osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 Campus Cyberinfrastructure Award Recipients Power the Open Science Grid
 =======================================================================

-OSG partners with campuses across the US, including [Campus Cyberinfrastructure (CC\*)](https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=504748) awardees, to help them share their resources at a regional and national level.
-The campuses actively contributing CC*-funded resources are shown in the map below; every month, we are working to help more awardees contribute:

-<iframe width="100%" height="500px" frameBorder="0" style="margin-bottom:1em; margin-top:1em" src="https://map.opensciencegrid.org/map/iframe?view=CCStar#38.61687,-97.86621|4|hybrid"></iframe>

-<h2>292 Million Core Hours Contributed by CC* Campuses</h2>

 The Open Science Grid consortium operates the Open Science Pool (OSPool).
 Any researcher at a US institute can access the OSPool that is founded on the principal of sharing.
 The capacity that powers this national computing resources is contributed by clusters located at academic and research institutions.
 [Campus Cyberinfrastructure (CC*) awardees,](https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=504748) play an important role in the value that the OSPool brings to the national S&E community.
 By sharing their resources, Campus Cyberinfrastructure (CC*) award recipients provide a tremendous value in support of open research.

+OSG partners with campuses across the US, including [Campus Cyberinfrastructure (CC\*)](https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=504748) awardees, to help them share their resources at a regional and national level.
+The campuses actively contributing CC*-funded resources are shown in the map below; every month, we are working to help more awardees contribute:

+<iframe width="100%" height="500px" frameBorder="0" style="margin-bottom:1em; margin-top:1em" src="https://map.opensciencegrid.org/map/iframe?view=CCStar#38.61687,-97.86621|4|hybrid"></iframe>

+<h2>292 Million Core Hours Contributed by CC* Campuses</h2>

+In 2020, these campuses contributed to the OSPool over 292 millon core hours to researchers using distributed high throughput computing (dHTC).
+These core hours supported over 180 projects in fields of study ranging from  medical sciences to evolutionary sciences and from  bio statistics to physics.
+This campus support throughout the United States contributed to the advancement of science and to researchers both on and off their campuses.
+The campuses currently contributing CC*-funded resources are shown in the map below; every month, the OSG is working to help additional campuses to join this effort to support open science by sharing their resources:

 Campus Cyberinfrastructure (CC star) award recipients provide a tremendous value to the Open Science Grid in support of scientific research.
 In 2020, these campuses contributed over <a href="https://gracc.opensciencegrid.org/d/000000074/gracc-home" target="_blank"> <b>292 millon core hours to researchers using distributed high throughput computing (dHTC).</b></a> More than 186 research projects were supported in fields of study such as neuroscience, evolutionary genomics, biostatistics, educational psychology, physics and many more.
 Projects supported by these contributions include (among many others):